tomchomiak/git-cmd/README.md

 | git help `<command>` | will return info about that command|

 ## Configuration
+*--system* flag is used as a system wide setting for all users
+<br>*--global* flag is used as a global setting for your user account
+<br>*--local* flag is used as a local setting for your current local repo

 | Command | Purpose |
 | -------- | ------ |